 Clwydian Range and Dee Valley AONB

 The Clwydian Range and Dee Valley is the newest of the Welsh AONBs and it’s within easy reach of Liverpool and Manchester.
 At its heart is the Clwydian Range, a 21-mile chain of hills stretching from Prestatyn to Llangollen on the lively River Dee.
 There are wonderful views of undulating countryside from the Offa’s Dyke Path National Trail, which runs right through the region.

 Llŷn Peninsula AONB

 One of Wales’ little-known gems, the Llŷn Peninsula is a natural extension of Snowdonia.
 Around a quarter of the peninsula is an AONB which includes superb, unspoilt coastal scenery, long-extinct volcanic peaks and Iron Age forts.
-An 84 mile section of the Wales Coastal Path runs right around Llŷn, passing coves, cliffs and unforgettable beaches.
+An 84 mile section of the Wales Coast Path runs right around Llŷn, passing coves, cliffs and unforgettable beaches.